 You may be liable to this tax charge if you, or your partner, have “adjusted net income” (income after deducting the gross amount of pension payments and charitable donations made under Gift Aid) of more than £50,000 and one of you receives Child Benefit.
 This tax charge may withdraw all or just part of the child benefit that has been received.
 The end of the tax year provides a good opportunity to consider with your partner whether or not you wish to claim Child Benefit or, perhaps, arranging your affairs to ensure that neither of you has adjusted net income of £50,000 or more.
 Please contact us to discuss this if you have any queries or need any help in deciding whether to make a claim or continue claiming this benefit.
 Please note that if your child is under 12 and you are not working or not earning enough to pay National Insurance contributions, claiming Child Benefit can help you qualify for State Pension Credits which will count towards your State Pension.

-Junior ISAs allow you to invest money on behalf of a child under the 18.
+Junior ISAs allow you to invest money on behalf of a child under the age of 18.
 A parent or guardian must open the account on the child’s behalf but the money in the account belongs to the child, though they cannot withdraw it until they are 18.
-The Junior ISA limit is £4,260 for 2018/19.
+The Junior ISA limit is £4,368 for 2019/20.
 Any interest or investment gains are tax-free.

 A child is eligible for a pension from the day they are born.
 The maximum that may be contributed to the pension each year for the child is £2,880 and 20% tax relief will be added to this by the Government.